lvyufeng/line_by_line/chapter1.md

 Isn't the shorter version easier to understand?
 Does the original tell you anything more?
 Compare the number of nouns and the number of static verbs in the revision, despite that opening ***It is***.
 Although the sentence could begin ***The diploma does not necessarily make....,*** the more emphatic lead, which adds only two words, stresses the statement as a counterargument.

+The next example comes from an article on interdisciplinary college courses.
+After pointing out that the instructors in such courses teach material in subject areas other than their own, the author goes on to say:

+    One of the effects of this purposeful disengagement from expertise is that students are disabused of the notion that engagement in disciplinary material on a fairly elementary level requires mastery of that discipline.

 ### Strings of Prepositional Phrases